|

 A typical day for someone with bipolar disorder depends on which period they’re in.
 During a manic period, a person may feel extremely social, talkative, and motivated to wake up early, work, or achieve any number of tasks or projects.
 They can feel upbeat for weeks, but the downside is that they may spend more money than they should or engage in high-risk behaviors.
 They may experience a high sex drive or feel compelled to drink or use drugs.

-During the depressive phase, the individual that was once so lively and energetic, may suddenly feel lethargic and hopeless.
+During the depressive phase, the individual who was once so lively and energetic may suddenly feel lethargic and hopeless.
 Instead of feeling social, they may prefer to be alone and isolated.
 It’s not uncommon to feel suicidal during this period.

 The nature of the disease, particularly when unmanaged, means that these periods of mood imbalance will cycle or oscillate.
 The person suffering may feel like they have no control over the roller coaster that is their thoughts and emotions.
 This can create a profound sense of helplessness and even despair.